momopmoXZ/new_website/index.md

                 <div class="desc">
                     <h3>Intermediate-level Competition</h3>
                     <p>We designed the competition to allow anyone who has elementary experience with robotics to be able to build and compete.</p>
-                    <p>For 2025, robots will go head to head to compete in the arena, trying to collect as many balls as possible.</p>
+                    <p>For 2026, robots will go head to head to compete in the arena, trying to collect as many ping pong and steel balls as possible.</p>
                     <p>Our competition will be great fun for competitors with any level of experience!</p>
                 </div>
             </div>